LarsBreuren/Browser-Technologies/README.md

 Not game breaking and it's only on IE11 and it's still responsive so i think it's fine.

+## accessibility
+I've tested the website on the main browsers (for wich ones look to the paragraph above) and the website works with both keyboard and mouse or just a keyboard.
+If i were to implement the drag and drop function to color the shirt i had to come up with a fallback for the keyboard.
+But at the moment everything works fine as it is.
+The taggs are used correctly and so the user can just use the keyboards command to edit the shirt, all the functions are available.

 een beschrijving van de feature(s)/Browser Technologies